Sonnerupgaard

 Sonnerupgaard is a manor house and estate in Lejre Municipality, Denmark.
+Today, it is operated as a hotel and event centre.

+The property was first recorded in 1341 and its ownership has since passed through several noble families, including the Bille and Trolle families.
+From the 18th to the 20th century, the property was owned by successive members of the Zeuthen family.
+In 1923, it was sold to a consortium before returning to private ownership in 1928.
+In the 1960s, the property was converted into an educational centre.
+Since the 1990s, it has operated as a hotel and event centre.

 History

 Early history

 The name Sonnerupgaard is first recorded in 1341 when it was owned by Niels Pedersen.
 It was later passed down to his son and grand daughter.

 Peder Bild acquired the estate in the middle of the 16th century.
 After his death in 1566, Sonnerupgaard was passed on to Christoffer Bild.
 The estate was later in the century owned by Jakob Trolle and then by his widow Mette Jakobsdatter Høg Banner.

 By 1621, Sonnerupgaard had been acquired by Manderup Parsberg.
 He was one of the great landowners of his time and had acquired much of his property through his marriages.
 His widow Anne Brahe kept the estate after his death in 1625.
 After her death in 1633, Sonnerupgaard was endowed to her brother Otte Brahe who sold it to Jørgen Urne later that same year.
 Irne and his wife were also the owners of Alslev, Nær and Knudseje.

 After Jørgen Urne's death in 1642, Sonneruypgaard was passed on to his son Knud Urne.
 He sold the estate to Bertel Bartholin in 1661.
 The new owner was a son of the physician and theologian Casper Bartholin.
 Johannes Fincke acquired the estate in1675.
 Later that same year he sold it to his brother-in-law Rasmus Poulsen Vinding.
 He was the principal writer of Christian V's Danish Code.

 After Rasmus Poulsen Vindin'g death in 1684, Sonnerupgaard was sold by his heirs to Bodil Sørensdatter Hiort.
 She later ceded the estate to her son Severin Junge.
 In 1731, he was raised to the peerage under the name de Junge.
 He owned a number of estates but sold Sonnerupgaard in i 1745.

 The new owner was Adolf Andreas von der Lühe.
 Just a few years later he sold the estate to Frederik Brabrand.
 He was a strong advocate for agricultural reforms and wrote several articles on the subject.

-Johan Thomas Neergaard, the largest landowner on central Xealand, acquired the estate in1788.
+Johan Thomas Neergaard, the largest landowner on central Zealand, acquired the estate in 1788.
 He was also the owner of Ringsted Abbey, Merløsegaard, Søgaard and Tølløse.